deadmanssnitch/snitcher/README.md

 1. fork the project
 2. push your changes, with tests
-3. submit a pull request with at least on animated GIF
+3. submit a pull request with at least one animated GIF

 ## Thanks